MalcolmorianVII/seqbox/README.md

 **Note**: All tests pertaining to a specific category are contained within a dedicated Python script for that category.For example all the tests under the category 1,**check tests** are in this script **test_check_fxns.py** in the unit_tests directory

+# Running the tests
+Ensure that before you run the tests you are in the **unit_tests** directory i.e something like this `/home/bkutambe/Documents/seqbox/seqbox/unit_tests`
 # Category 1: Check Tests
 In seqbox_utils.py we have functions like **check_sample_source_associated_with_project** which check the validity of input data before we add it to the database.